lulab/OligoFormer/README.md

 # Website Branch

-This branch is used to redirect the hostname of OligoFormer (OligoFormer.ncRNAlab.org).
+This branch is used to redirect the hostname of OligoFormer Webserver (OligoFormer.ncRNAlab.org).